inform-us/requirements_specifications/rules/tidal_volume.md

  ---
 # SPC CHARTS
 ##  Tidal Volume- Graph 8- Weekly percentage of patients exceeding/above/not achieving Tidal Volume target of 6-8ml/kg IBW
-Operational definition = of the patients who are intubated and on mandatory ventilation (modes), what proportion are exceeding their tidal volume target [i.e. >8ml/kg IBW] (‘above target’) on a weekly basis?
+Operational definition = of the patients who are intubated and on mandatory ventilation (modes), what proportion are achieving their tidal volume target [i.e. < or = 8ml/kg IBW] on a weekly basis?

 ### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY
 1. Group patient (MRN/CSN) hourly data into a calendar day